 Encouraging Information about Multiple Sclerosis

-Newly Diagnosed: Encouraging Information about MSMS is not contagious, and in general, does not usually shorten one’s life expectancy.
-Some individuals, particularly those who are significantly inactive, may experience the typical complications of a prolonged chronic illness (such as infection or pneumonia).
-Living a healthy lifestyle (under the direction of your doctor) in terms of diet, exercise, preventative healthcare, and not smoking, can help you to feel your best.
+Newly Diagnosed: Encouraging Information about MSMS is not contagious, and in most cases, does not shorten one’s life expectancy.
+Some individuals, particularly those who are significantly inactive, may experience the typical complications of a prolonged chronic illness, such as infection or pneumonia.

 Since the early 1990s, many long-term treatments and symptom-management therapies have become available – which makes living with MS more controllable and comfortable.
-A 21-year prospective study of individuals (with relapsing-remitting MS) who began treatment with a disease-modifying therapy early in the disease, found that they experienced a longer lifespan than those who did not begin treatment as early.

-Newly Diagnosed: Encouraging Information about MSResearch is ongoing around the world with many new, promising treatments on the way.
-Several new disease-modifying therapies are either under review by the United States Food and Drug Administration (FDA), or are currently in clinical trials for eventually submission to the FDA, with the hope of receiving approval for the long-term treatment of MS.
+Research is ongoing around the world with many new, promising treatments on the way.
+Several new disease-modifying therapies are either under review by the United States Food and Drug Administration (FDA), or are currently in clinical trials for eventual submission to the FDA, with the hope of receiving approval for the long-term treatment of MS.

 Previous: What Does “Newly Diagnosed” with MS Mean? | Next: Things You Can Do to Help Adjust to MS